digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
 * How many resources will a browser download from a given domain at a time?
-  * What are the exceptions?
 It depends on a browser, older ones like IE6 - 2, newer ones 6-8.

 * Name 3 ways to decrease page load (perceived or actual load time).